As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Most of them usually required adequate labels to be put on the materials before donating them.
 The schools might even display your better specimens.

-TIP: When you already have an old rock collection you should be the experienced rockhound.
-But do you know how to recognize if the specific stone is rock, mineral, or crystal?
-If you are not sure, check out this ultimate guide on differences between all kinds of stones here:
+TIP: Do you know how to recognize if the specific stone is rock, mineral, or crystal?
+If you are not sure, check out this ultimate guide on the differences between all kinds of stones here: